Bill Ramsey (singer): Biography

 Ramsey and Gietz signed with Columbia label EMI Group in 1962, where they would continue their success.
 As beat music changed the market in the 1960s, Ramsey was a regular on the German charts.
 In the second half of the 1960s Ramsey took up predominantly English-language songs and dedicated himself again to jazz and blues.
 In this musically varied decade he presented operettas, musical and beat songs, as well as an LP with children's songs.
 Ramsey switched labels to Gietz's record company Cornet in 1966, and later in the same year to Polydor.
 He appeared on different labels in the 1970s.

 Ramsey appeared regularly as a pop and jazz singer, mostly in duets with the guitarist Juraj Galan, with whom he released several albums.
 The duo's LP Live in the House of Commons won the German record critics prize.
 From the late 1980s, Ramsey presented Swingtime each Friday on Hessischer Rundfunk until 2019.
 In 2008 and 2009 he went on tour with Max Greger and Hugo Strasser as Swing legends.

 He was a lecturer for many years at Hamburg University for Music and Performing Arts.
 He had a lead speaking role in the audio play for children Der kleine Tag in 1999.

 Television

-His popularity led to numerous appearances in film and television, where he appeared as a singer and in comedy roles.
+Ramsey's popularity led to numerous appearances in film and television, where he appeared as a singer and in comedy roles.
 Ramsey had numerous television appearances, acted in 28 films and toured through Europe, the US, and North Africa.
 He presented the television shows Hits for Schlappohren (1971) and Talentschuppen (Talent shed) (1974 to 1980), among others.